Sasha2508/Django.-CRM-System-back-end/README.md

 <img width="1440" alt="Screen Shot 2021-02-13 at 17 03 57" src="https://user-images.githubusercontent.com/71674667/107863988-dc0eda80-6e1d-11eb-8e84-c4dc25fd0627.png">

 The project is still being worked on.
 I will add the rest urls, serializers, views and documentation within the next week.
-The next step will be fron end and production.
+The next step will be front end and production.